 The WVU Medicine Center for Hope and Healing supports adults struggling with substance use disorders through medically managed withdrawal stabilization and residential treatment.

-The Center for Hope and Healing’s Morgantown and Bridgeport facilities provide patient-centered care that involves individual and group therapy, as well as medication-assisted treatment.
+The Center for Hope and Healing’s Morgantown facility provides patient-centered care that involves individual and group therapy, as well as medication-assisted treatment.
 These services are provided in a serene setting by a team committed to providing state-of-the-art treatment, while a caring and supportive environment is maintained.

-The treatment facilities provide a number of beds for detoxification and substance use disorder residential care, up to 28 days.
+Our treatment facility provides a number of beds for detoxification and substance use disorder residential care, up to 28 days.
 Our patients receive a continuum of care that is ordinarily found at multiple sites by different providers.
 At the Center for Hope and Healing, we deliver essential forms of care in centralized locations, led by physicians specializing in addiction medicine and psychiatry.

 - Detoxification (co-ed)